markozecevic/BioC19proposal/README.md

 * Get familiar with the concept of Common Workflow Language
 * Make your R analysis portable and reproducible
+* See how easy and quick it is to convert your R script to a portable, scalable application

 ### Learning objectives

 * Build a Docker image with all the dependencies required for your analysis
 * Use docopt to define the interface for running your script as a command-line tool
 * Use Rabix composer to create a CWL description of your R analysis

+# References

+[CWL user guide](https://www.commonwl.org/user_guide/index.html) (Browse this if you want to get a head start on CWL!)